j-schumann/import-export/README.md

 * `doctrine/common` for the `ClassUtils` (proxy handling) and `Collection` properties
 * `doctrine/persistence` for the `ObjectManager` (importing references)
 * `symfony/property-access` for setting/reading (private, protected) properties
+* `symfony/uuid` for testing import of UUID values

 ## Future Improvements